lune-climate/lune-shipping-csv-tool/README.md

 new CSV file with the estimated CO2 emissions.

 You will need a valid Lune API key (you can generate one from https://dashboard.lune.co/developers) - it doesn't matter if it's a live/test key.
-You should page the key in the .env file in the root of the project.
+You should put the key in the .env file in the root of the project so that it can be accessed as an environmental variable when running the utility.

 You will also need to create a CSV input file within the /input folder.
 Please examine the existing file `input/sampleInput.csv` to see the format of the file.